 - The sinus infection could spread to the lining of the brain, resulting in meningitis.

 - The sinus infection may spread to the eye socket and reduce vision or cause blindness.

 - The sinus infection may cause problems in the veins surrounding the sinuses and lead to aneurysms or blood clots.

-- Chronic: Symptoms of chronic sinusitis last eight weeks or longer and the severity varies.
-Symptoms for acute and chronic sinusitis are very similar, except chronic sinusitis symptoms last longer and often cause more fatigue.
-According to the CDC, chronic sinusitis affects nearly 35 million people in the United States.
+- Chronic: Symptoms of chronic sinusitis last eight weeks or longer, and the severity varies.
+Symptoms of acute and chronic sinusitis are very similar, except chronic sinusitis symptoms last longer and often cause more fatigue.
+According to the Centers for Disease Control and Prevention (CDC), chronic sinusitis affects nearly 35 million people in the United States.